martin-brennan/martin-brennan.com/_posts/2012-11-21-the-dirty-truth-behind-iif.md

 End If
 ```

-And you shouldn&#8217;t have any more issues!
+And you shouldn’t have any more issues!

 **NOTE:** C# does not have this issue, as it uses the same Ternary Operator syntax as JavaScript i.e.